john-bellamy/KMeans-Rare-Disease-Article-Cluster-and-JENA-Semantic-Model/README.md

 # Installation Ontology Search Tool:
 Rare Disease Ontology and Search tool is a Jena-model-driven application for article retrieval.
-You will need to move the fuseki-server.jar to RDOST/fuseki first.
-Then follow instructions in README.

 How to Run (also see documentation in unzipped file):

+Requirements:
 1) Requires Jena 3.0.1
 2) Requires OpenCsv jarfile, which I included in this same directory.
 Both of these items need to be on build path.

-3) The main class is JenaModelCreationMain.
+The main class is JenaModelCreationMain.
 Run this class after adding above to build path.
 This will run the other methods and classes and create the TDB database.

+1) Download RDOST.zip and extract files.
+2) Download fuskei-server.jar file.
+3) You will need to move the fuseki-server.jar to RDOST/fuseki.
+Then follow instructions in README in zip file, reproduced below.
-4) Run the bootstrap.sh file to load the Fuseki Server.
+Run the bootstrap.sh file to load the Fuseki Server.
-5) Navigate to localhost:3030 on your browser, then select pubmed.
+Navigate to localhost:3030 on your browser, then select pubmed.
 Articles to query.